JoeWeate/lab5/README.md

 # lab5
-learning how to use githubs features.
+learning how to store and update databases on github